CONDEMN FOR HOMICIDE BY THE INDIGENOUS JURISDICTION REQUESTS HIS CASE TO BE SUBMITTED TO THE SPECIAL JURISDICTION FOR PEACE

 The indigenous communities involved manifested their opposition to the complainant’s pretention, pointing that the crime by which he was condemn didn’t have a relation to the conflict and that the community never acknowledged his condition of member of an armed group.

-The 9th Chamber of Review of Tutelas, established that the actual matter didn’t involve a conflict between jurisdictions, it also considered that given the very special conditions of the case, the file should be made available for the SJP, so that Corporation can determine if the factual and legal conditions meet the requirements for its intervention on the case, and to evaluate the possibility of subjecting the plaintiff to the special penal treatments previewed for the members of the FARC-EP, which constitutes a minor, exceptional and constitutionally admissible intervention to the autonomy of the indigenous traditional authorities, that count with the opportunity to take part in that instance through the mechanisms of articulation and coordination.
+The Court established that the actual matter didn’t involve a conflict between jurisdictions, it also considered that given the very special conditions of the case, the file should be made available for the SJP, so that Corporation can determine if the factual and legal conditions meet the requirements for its intervention on the case, and to evaluate the possibility of subjecting the plaintiff to the special penal treatments previewed for the members of the FARC-EP, which constitutes a minor, exceptional and constitutionally admissible intervention to the autonomy of the indigenous traditional authorities, that count with the opportunity to take part in that instance through the mechanisms of articulation and coordination.
 Nevertheless, the Constitutional Court considered that the claimant should remain under the custody of the traditional indigenous authorities serving his time, while the SJP takes a decision regarding its intervention in the case, and that the spaces of jurisdictional intercultural dialogue have to be granted before promoting a conflict between jurisdictions.